Popular Stories

 Loading the player...

-Not only is the hydrangea one of the most loved flowers in the world, it’s also reliable and easy to grow in Australia.
+Not only is the hydrangea one of the most loved flowers in the world, but it’s also reliable and easy to grow in Australia.
 Used by gardeners far and wide, hydrangeas offer beautiful bouquets of clustered flowers.
-With their flamboyant flower-heads in cool blue, pink or white, they are one of the signature blooms of the summertime garden.
+With their flamboyant flower heads in cool blue, pink or white, they are one of the signature blooms of the summertime garden.

 Advertisement

 Traditionally a shrub for shady garden beds or side paths, hydrangeas have spread their wings in recent years, with a bunch of new sun-loving varieties appearing on the scene.
-They’ve also scaled down a little in size, making great potted plants for decks and patios.
+They’ve also scaled down a bit, making great potted plants for decks and patios.

 In a nutshell, this is what you need to know about growing hydrangea.